QueenOfBirbs/porefect-alt/README.md

 ## Usage

-This is largely for personal use though feel free to look around!
+This is a group project assignment though feel free to look around and play with the app!
 Here is a screenshot of the application:

 <img src="./images/example.png">